Medieval and Renaissance Studies (BA)

 Honors Program

-To qualify for the honors program in the medieval and Renaissance studies major, students must maintain at least a 3.65 cumulative average and a 3.65 major average.
-The honors track is a year-long 8-credit program, which requires students to write and orally defend a senior honors thesis.
-During the fall semester of their senior year, students who qualify for honors enroll in MEDI-UA 999 Senior Honors Seminar ; in the spring semester, they enroll in MEDI-UA 998 Independent Study.
+To qualify for the honors program in the Medieval and Renaissance studies major, students must maintain at least a 3.65 cumulative average and a 3.65 major average.
+The honors track is a year-long program which requires students to write and orally defend a senior honors thesis.
+During the fall semester of their senior year, students who qualify for honors enroll in MEDI-UA 999 Senior Honors Seminar (4 credits), which replaces one of the three courses in a secondary concentration required for the major.
+In the spring semester they enroll in MEDI-UA 998 Independent Study(1 to 4 credits, which for some students may be in addition to the nine courses and 36 credits required for the major).
 The Senior Honors Seminar guides students through the research and writing of the thesis.
 In Honors Independent Study, students complete their honors theses under the supervision of a faculty mentor.
 Students interested in honors must consult with the director of the program by the end of junior year.

 Admissions